DevExpress/aspnet-security-bestpractices/README.md

     }
 }
 ```

-Copy this code from the example project and change it for your needs.
+You can copy the reference implementation from the example project's **ReportStorageWithAccessRules.cs** file to your application and fine-tune it for your needs.

 #### B. Editing Reports